web-dave/wirescr/README.md

 # A command line utility to inject css and js files into an html file.
-Inspired by [wiredep](https://www.npmjs.com/package/wiredep)  and written because I could not find a command-line equivalent that could work with npm scripts instead of gulp.
+Inspired by [wiredep](https://www.npmjs.com/package/wiredep) and [postbuild](https://www.npmjs.com/package/postbuild)  and written because I could not find a command-line equivalent that could work with npm scripts instead of gulp.

 This module injects css and javascript files between markers placed in an html file.